Restuta/edit-listing-proto.Ember/README.md

  * ~~upgrade to Ember 1.9~~
  * switch proto to Fortune.JS from Express
  * figure out how to define recursive model "category that has sub-categories"
+ * handle API errors, e.g. when `#/listings/drafts` is unable to load nothing happens

 ##Bonus:
  * Medium-like WYSIWIG https://github.com/daviferreira/medium-editor